 Other people's reactions

 Your friends and family might have trouble understanding that you don't want to eat.
-They could get very upset and try hard to make you eat, because they might feel that then things will be OK.
-This is a common reaction.
+They could get very upset and try hard to make you eat.
+They might feel that if you eat, things will be OK.

 It can be difficult if the people around you keep offering food you don't want.
-And it might cause bad feeling between you just when you both need support and understanding.
+And it might cause bad feelings between you when you both need support and understanding.

 Coping with other people's reactions